Kegel Exercises: Benefits and How to Do Them

-Kegel exercises, also called pelvic floor exercises, help strengthen the muscles that support the uterus, bladder, and bowels.
+Kegel exercises, also called pelvic floor exercises, help strengthen the muscles, tissues and ligaments stretching from the pubic bone in front to the read end of the spine in back.
+It functions like a hammock to support the uterus, bladder, intestines and bowels.
 Kegel exercises also help strengthen vaginal muscles.

 Pregnant women who perform Kegel exercises often find they have an easier birth.
 Strengthening these muscles during pregnancy can help you develop the ability to control your muscles during labor and delivery.
-Toning all of these muscles will also minimize two common problems during pregnancy: bladder control and hemorrhoids.
+Toning these muscles will also minimize two common problems during pregnancy: decreased bladder control and hemorrhoids.
+Other benefits include:

 How to do Kegel Exercises

-- There a few ways to locate your kegel muscles.
-You can insert a finger into the vagina and try to squeeze the muscles surrounding it.
-Or you practice stopping the flow of urine when urinating.
-(Although, you don’t want to do this too often during urination because it can actually weaken the muscles over time and/or increase your chance of a urinary infection.)
+- There a few ways to locate your Kegel muscles.
+You can insert a finger into the vagina, and try to squeeze the muscles surrounding it.
+Or you can practice stopping the flow of urine when urinating.
+(However, you don’t want to do this too often during urination because it can actually weaken the muscles over time and/or increase your chance of a urinary infection.)

 - Once you have located your pelvic floor muscles, contract these muscles for 5-10 seconds, then relax, repeating 10-20 times.
-(Make sure to empty your bladder before doing your Kegals!)
+(Make sure to empty your bladder before doing your Kegels!)